z-prince/food_truck_event_2203/README.md

  1. Return a sorted list of Item names for an Event: `Event #sorted_item_list`
  1. Return a hash of total inventory from an Event: `Event #total_inventory`

-Add a method to your `Event` class called `sorted_item_list` that returns a list of names of all items the FoodTrucks have in stock, sorted alphabetically.
+Add a method to your `Event` class called `sorted_item_list` that returns a list of all items the FoodTrucks have in stock, sorted alphabetically (by name).
 This list should not include any duplicate items.

 Additionally, your `Event` class should have a method called `total_inventory` that reports the quantities of all items sold at the event.
 Specifically, it should return a hash with items as keys and hash as values - this sub-hash should have two key/value pairs: quantity pointing to total inventory for that item and food_trucks pointing to an array of the food trucks that sell that item.